rach7777/monax-may/content/blog/2016/2016-03-02-eris-and-tendermint.md

 url: /2016/03/02/eris-and-tendermint/
 ---

-At Eris and Tendermint, we're often asked: "what is the difference between Eris and Tendermint?"
+At Monax Industries and Tendermint, we're often asked: "what is the difference between Eris (Monax Industries' software) and Tendermint?"

 Apart from being two different companies and two different products, the simple answer boils down to application and consensus.